 WAITING LIST AND ALLOCATION

-The Registry of the International Society for Heart and Lung Transplantation (ISHLT) reported 3742 heart transplants worldwide in 2010 (www.ishlt.org/registries) .
-This is probably an underestimate, as reporting to the registry is voluntary outside of the US.
-In the US, where reporting to the United Network Of Organ Sharing (UNOS) has been mandatory for the past two decades, the number of US heart transplants performed has been stable at approximately 2300 cases annually (figure 1).
+The Registry of the International Society for Heart and Lung Transplantation reported 3742 heart transplants worldwide in 2010 (www.ishlt.org/registries) .
+This is probably an underestimate, as reporting to the registry is voluntary outside of the United States.
+In the United States, where reporting to the United Network Of Organ Sharing (UNOS) has been mandatory for the past two decades, the number of United States heart transplants performed has been stable at approximately 2300 cases annually (figure 1).
 The majority of centers perform between 10 and 19 heart transplants per year.

 The number of transplant centers has decreased from 243 in 1996 to 204 in 2007.
 The ongoing organ donor shortage has been the major limitation to the growth of this therapy.
 Due to this critical organ shortage, the recipient selection process and donor allocation system have involved both clinical and ethical issues.